fastrgv/AdaVenture/README.md

 * Windows, GNU/Linux and OSX binaries provided, as well as full source.

-* Note that a 32 bit build for Windows is delivered.
+* Note that both 32+64 bit builds for Windows are delivered.

 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.